Skip to content

 rules:changes

-• Merge pipeline and Merge result pipeline - rules:changes compares changes between the source and target branches in the merge request.
+• Merge request pipeline and Merge result pipeline - rules:changes compares changes between the source and target branches in the merge request.

 rules:changes:paths